sophie0730/PulseTracker/README.md

 - Edit .env.template according to your InfluxDB settings.
 Please remember to rename it to .env after editing all the required information.

-- (optional) Edit pulse.yml and alert.yml based on your needs.
+- Edit pulse.yml and alert.yml based on your needs.

+- (optional) If you would like to send email or Line message, please register a SMTP server(Mailgun or other services) and Line notify(https://notify-bot.line.me/zh_TW/) token.

 - Execute exporters (system and nginx application)
 ```